-- Land use policy must prioritise the protection of prime agricultural land, water and infrastructure from urban expansion, mining, hydrocarbon extraction, inappropriate biofuel crops and other competing uses and encroachments.
+8. Land use policy should prioritise the protection of prime agricultural land from competing economic uses and encroachments including urban expansion, mining, hydrocarbon extraction, and unsustainable biofuel crops.

-- The Precautionary Principle, as defined in the Convention on Biological Diversity, must be applied to all new agricultural technologies and the use of their products in the environment.
+11. The Precautionary Principle, as defined in the Convention on Biological Diversity, must be applied to all new agricultural technologies and the use of their products in the environment

-- Consistent with the UN Declaration of the Rights of Indigenous People, Aboriginal and Torres Strait Islander Peoples have the right to maintain, control, protect and develop their intellectual property and share in profits for the use of native plants.
+13. Consistent with the UN Declaration of the Rights of Indigenous People, First Nations Peoples have the right to maintain, control, protect and develop their intellectual property and share in profits for the use of native plants.

 The Australian Greens want:

 1. A national agricultural strategy for sustainable agriculture to deliver adequate, safe and nutritious food for all Australians; ensure the well-being of our agricultural communities; a skilled and supported workforce; provisions to adapt to and mitigate the challenges of climate change; and the health and maintenance of the soil and ecosystems that underpin our food and fibre production.

 2. Assistance for farmers to implement sustainable and regenerative agricultural systems and practices that restore and improve soil health, carbon storage, water quality, water use efficiency and biodiversity.